ds055/svg-logo-maker/README.md

 * Thanks for using my app!

 ## Testing
-* To run tests, type `npm test` in the terminal while running from the SVG-LOGO-MAKER folder
+* To run tests, type `npm test` in the terminal while running from the `svg-logo-maker` folder

 ## References
 [Reference for `validation` in text length prompt](https://stackoverflow.com/questions/57321266/how-to-test-inquirer-validation)